chaoss/metrics/activity-metrics/metric-template.md

 ## 3. Formula
 A generic formula (in pseudo code) to generate the metric.

-## 4. Sample Visualization
+## 4. Sample Filter and Visualization
-Include a sample visualization (screenshot) of the metric from any implementation.
+Include a Sample Filter and Visualization (screenshot) of the metric from any implementation.

 ## 5. Sample Implementation
 An example implementation, for example a SQL or Elasticsearch query.